 - Skydeck Chicago attracts around 1.5 million tourists each year.

-- The glass ledge, located on the 103rd floor, extends 4.3 feet from the edge of the building.
+- The glass ledge, located on the 103rd floor, extends 4.3 feet from the edge of the building and was added to the building in 2009.

 - On a clear day, visitors can see up to 50 miles out and three surrounding states.